DrWursterich/tablize/README.md

 columns, that do not explicitly specify a alignment but only contain numeric or empty fields are aligned to the right, others to the left.

+with `--preserve-indent`/`-i` the indentation of the table is aligned with the indentation of the header row, otherwise all indentation is removed.

 ## build

 ```sh